 Back Country Horsemen of Oregon History

-That first year, the fledgling Back Country Horsemen of Oregon organization racked up 3,620 man-hours, 168 days of stock use and 11,296 miles of stock hauling on volunteer projects on public land.
-Keeping the backcountry trails open for stock users, improving trailheads and stock-oriented campgrounds continues to be the emphasis in addition to education of recreational stock users through LNT training sessions and the annual three-day packing clinic sponsored by the HDTRBCH in Klamath Falls.
-Evidence of this is the fact that volunteer time has grown to 9,080 man-hours with 56,472 miles driven and 828 stock-days donated in 2011.
+In its inaugural year, BCHO demonstrated a commitment to volunteerism, amassing 3,620 man-hours, 168 days of stock use, and 11,296 miles of stock hauling on public land projects.
+The organization’s focus remains on keeping backcountry trails open for stock users, enhancing trailheads and stock-oriented campgrounds, and educating recreational stock users through Leave No Trace (LNT) training sessions and an annual three-day packing clinic sponsored by HDTRBCH in Klamath Falls.
+The evidence of this dedication is reflected in the significant increase in volunteer time, with 9,080 man-hours, 56,472 miles driven, and 828 stock-days donated in 2011.

 Back Country Horsemen of America History